 Selling, redeeming or exchanging your shares may result in a realized capital gain or loss, which is subject to federal income tax.
 For individuals, any long-term capital gains you realize from selling Fund shares currently are taxed at preferential income tax rates.
 Short-term capital gains are taxed at ordinary income tax rates.
-You or your tax adviser should track your purchases, tax basis, sales and exchanges and any resulting gain or loss.
+You or your tax adviser should track your purchases, tax basis, sales and exchanges, and any resulting gain or loss.
 If you redeem Fund shares for a loss, you may be able to use this capital loss to offset any other capital gains you have.

 The Funds must report cost basis information to the Internal Revenue Service (IRS) on Form 1099-B for any sale of Fund shares ("Covered Shares").
-High Cost has been selected as the Funds' default cost basis calculation method.
-If a shareholder determines that an IRS approved cost basis calculation method other than the Funds' default method of High Cost is more appropriate, the shareholder must contact the Funds at the time of or in advance of the redemption of Covered Shares.
+"High Cost First Out" (HIFO) has been selected as the Funds' default cost basis calculation method.
+HIFO is a standing order to sell the most expensive shares in the account first.
+If a shareholder determines that an IRS approved cost basis calculation method other than the Funds' default method of HIFO is more appropriate, the shareholder must contact the Funds at the time of or in advance of the redemption of Covered Shares.
 IRS regulations do not permit the change of a cost basis election on previously executed trades.